DoDAO-io/dodao-guides/generated/markdown/dodao-rules-tips-dodao.md

 - [x]  Quality is the top priority
 - [ ]  Quantity is the top priority
-- [ ]  Minimum 6 lines code is necesaary
+- [ ]  Minimum 6 lines code is necessary
 - [ ]  More images must be added to the content